-This creamy, decadent dessert is a snap to make!
+This creamy, decadent chocolate mousse is a snap to make!
 Its chocolaty, luscious, silky smooth texture is divine, but not overly sweet!
-Great for Valentine’s Day!
+Great for Valentine’s Day or any day!

 This delicious and impressive chocolate mousse is perfect for entertaining or whenever you want a super quick chocolate dessert that just melts in your mouth!